GunarsK-portfolio/messaging-service/README.md

 6. Records delivery attempt for idempotency
 7. Updates message status (sent/failed)

-On failure, message is retried with exponential backoff until max retries.
+On failure, message is retried with exponential backoff (configurable via `RABBITMQ_RETRY_DELAYS`).
+After exhausting all retries, the message is moved to a dead-letter queue for manual inspection.

 ## Integration